Russian People and Their Lifestyle

 Russians like to emphasize their different attitude towards material values and consider themselves as sincere, cordial, understanding, and unselfish.
 They like to talk about the "specifics of Russian soul" or the "mysterious Russian soul," and repeat the famous phrase of a Russian poet, "You can't understand Russia with your mind."

 Russians love their country.
-They may criticize it severely, but if you try to do the same they will defend it furiously.
+They may criticise it severely, but if you try to do the same they will defend it furiously.
 They are citizens of the largest county in the world, which has a rich history and deep cultural roots, and they are proud of it.